rdevivo/noop-quickstart/README.md

 ## Go forth, dear nooper, and build!

 At this point, you're ready to do some exploring on your own.
 Please take some time to try to build and deploy an application that you actually care about.
-If you run into any issues, or have any questions or concerns, please reach out to us on the Slack channel.
+If you run into any issues, or have any questions or concerns, please reach out to us on [Slack](https://noop-group.slack.com/).